-We are also providing a bereavement payment of $20,000 to the identified next of kin of people who have died in the fires.
+We are providing a bereavement payment of $20,000 to the identified senior next of kin of people who have died in the fires.
 We are working with state coroners to get in touch with eligible people.

-$500,000 will support people who were hospitalised for injuries as a result of the fires.
+• $500,000 to support people who were hospitalised for injuries as a result of the fires

-This will be provided as a one-off $7,500 grant to people who spent two or more days in hospital as the result of physical injuries or mental health issues caused by the fires.
+This is provided as a one-off $7,500 grant to people who spent two or more days in hospital as the result of physical injuries or mental health issues caused by the fires.
 It will help with out-of-pocket expenses.

 • $2 million is supporting people who face other financial hardship.